-What types of hardships does immigration look at?
+What are the types of hardships that immigration looks at?
 Immigration considers the following when it decides on hardship:

 - Health – A physical or mental condition for the qualifying relative which requires treatment in the United States or where the treatment in the country of the immigrant would be substandard;